How To Add A Link Section To WordPress

 Name, Web Address & Description

-• Slug: The slug appears in the URL of the link category.
-It must all be in lowercase letters and contain no spaces (use hyphens to separate words).
+• Slug: The slug appears in the search-engine friendly URL of the link category name.
+Only use lower case letters and do not include spaces (use hyphens to separate words).

 Categories & Target